ml-jku/plstm/README.md

 # pLSTM

-This repository contains the pLSTM (parallelizable Linear Source Transition Mark networks) implementations.
+This repository contains the [pLSTM](https://arxiv.org/abs/2506.11997) (parallelizable Linear Source Transition Mark networks) core implementations in `flax.nnx`, `flax.linen` and `torch`. pLSTMs inherit ideas from Multi-Dimensional RNNs [Graves et al. 2007](http://arxiv.org/abs/0705.2011) and linear RNNs.
+With the linearity, and changing the gating structure to the Source, Transition and Mark gates, we introduce a multi-dimensional parallel associative scan, on general directed acyclic graphs (DAGs) for parallelization.

 ![](./linearRNN_vs_pLSTM.svg)

+pLSTMs also solve the vanishing/exploding gradient/activation problem on DAGs, similar to how the LSTM tackled them for RNNs on sequences.

 ## Configuration